biancarichard564-pixel/geodev-lab-project/data_note.md.md

 b.When you calculate area in QGIS, using EPSG:4326 (degrees) will give distorted results.
 Reprojecting to EPSG:32632 ensures your area is measured in square meters, which you can then convert to km².

+c.
+Imo State and Delta State sit comfortably in Zone 32N, so EPSG:32632 minimizes distortion for your study area.

 -Area check: Imo State East 5,101 km²,matches published figure

 -Working files in data/process,raw files untouched